 For a full review and look inside the Gun Safe featured in this article, click here.

 Gun safes, and safes in general, have many different features and applications, depending on who is using them and what the user is seeking to protect.
 Several criteria are used to assess a safe’s ability to perform against several different scenarios and measures.
 Knowing which criteria to consider helps users select the right safe for their situation.
-Don’t think that if you’ve seen one safe, you’ve seen them.
+Don’t think that if you’ve seen one safe, you’ve seen them all.
 There are important criteria to consider when selecting the best safe to buy, including:

 - The safe’s fire-resistance rating